“Real Stories From Abroad”: All The Inspiration You Need For Moving and Working Abroad

 Vera’s New Adventure in Lisbon

 It’s an absolute honour for us to share Vera’s story from Lisbon today.
 Vera is an extraordinarily talented woman with a colourful personality whom we had a chance to work with just recently.
-Now she’s a content moderator in one of the biggest BPO companies in Lisbon and very excited about her upcoming career steps.
+Now she’s a content moderator in one of the biggest BPO companies in Portugal and is very excited about her upcoming career steps.

 If you want to learn more about how Vera has started her new adventure back in Lisbon after 12 years of experience in China, we invite you to read her interview and get inspired for your next step.